DavesCodeMusings/ftpdlite/QUICKSTART.md

 This guide shows how to get an FTPdLite server up and running with minimal fuss.
 All commands assume the use of MicroPython's MPRemote on a Windows system.
 For different tools and operating system, please adjust accordingly.

 ## Install FTPdLite with MIP
-This downloads ftpdlite.py to the /lib directory.
+This downloads ftpdlite.py to the microcontroller's /lib directory.

 ```
 py.exe -m mpremote connect PORT mip install github:DavesCodeMusings/ftpdlite